 Cabin Service Div.

-Responsible for the flight attendant’s scheduling, management and training, formulating standard operating procedures, the development, procurement, marketing and warehousing of duty-free items, cabin service supplies, sky shop and LOGO commodities and sky catering management, etc.
+Responsible for the development, procurement, marketing and warehousing of duty-free items, cabin service supplies, sky shop and LOGO commodities and sky catering management, etc.

 Engineering & Maintenance Div.

 Responsible for the aircraft's maintenance program, the purchase and control of ground equipment and aircraft spare parts and so on.

 Responsible for the passenger immigration related affairs and airlines dispatch.

 Responsible for the hosting, maintenance and ground handling affairs of business jets.

 Responsible for the design and maintenance of computer programs, the procurement of computer equipment and maintenance and the consulting of operation computer system.

 Responsible for the branch’s development and promotion of passenger and freight related businesses overseas.